 Hélène de Montgeroult (1764-1836) was a French composer and pianist who lived an extraordinary life.
-Though only 8 years younger than Mozart, she wrote in an early Romantic style that was decades ahead of her time and has been described as "the missing link between Mozart and Chopin".
+Though only 8 years younger than Mozart, she wrote in an early Romantic style that was decades ahead of her time.
+She has been described as "the missing link between Mozart and Chopin" whose music "fundamentally shakes our image of the early nineteenth century" (Frankfurter Allgemeine Zeitung).
+Listen here.

 Born into an aristocratic family, Montgeroult fled France during the Revolution and was involved with exiled political factions in the UK.
 On her return, she joined a diplomatic envoy to Naples, only to be abducted by Austrian soldiers en route and imprisoned.
 She regained her freedom, but was then put on trial by the Committee of Public Safety during the Reign of Terror.
 Montgeroult managed to avoid execution by improvising a set of variations on the Marseillaise that moved the judges to tears.